 Ben needs to understand that grace is an unmerited favour, it cannot be earned by our works.
 Maybe one day he will receive the gift of salvation with empty hands and a grateful heart.
 He needs to trust completely in Christ alone.

 Carl needs to learn that the grace that brings salvation also trains the saved to renounce ungodliness and worldly passions, and to live self-controlled, upright, and godly lives in the present age.
 God’s purpose in salvation is not just forgiveness and a place in heaven, but also freedom from the power and pollution of sin, to live for the glory of God.

-	Lord willing we will be meeting our three friends in the coming months to evaluate their spiritual condition in the light of God’s Word.
 We do well, every one of us, to seriously think and pray about our own relationship with the Lord.

 (Gospel e-Letter - March 2015)